Mistral vs Llama 2: benchmark on your own data

 Conclusion

-On this limited dataset, Mistral scores 87.50% and Llama2 scores 50%.
+On this limited dataset, Mistral, Mixtral score 75%, but Llama2 scores 50%.
 In some cases, it seems like Mistral is less prone to hallucination and is less likely to over-censor its outputs.
 But these are just a handful of use cases - far from conclusive.

-Ultimately, if you are considering these LLMs for a specific use case, you should eval them for exactly that use case.
+Ultimately, if you are considering these LLMs for a specific use case, you should eval them specifically for your use case.
 Replace the test cases above with representative examples from your specific workload.
-This will create a much for specific and useful benchmark.
+This will create a much more specific and useful benchmark.